Many ecommerce retailers are using a free shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

 By offering free return shipping, your business is taking on the cost of shipping the product to the customer and paying for return shipping.
 It's because of this hit to the overall bottom line that many retailers are wary of free returns.

-A free returns policy can encourage unwanted consumer behavior such as wardrobing or ordering an item without serious intent to keep it.
+A free returns policy can encourage unwanted consumer behaviors such as wardrobing or ordering an item without serious intent to keep it.

-If the cost of these behaviors are not offset by an increased sales, free product returns could get very costly.
+If the cost of these behaviors is not offset by an increased sales, free product returns could get very costly.

-With a smart returns management software, you can monitor for suspicious behavior, like shoppers returning in the last 3 days of the their return window, and take steps to minimize the loss.
+With a smart returns management software, you can monitor for suspicious behavior, such as shoppers purchasing three sizes of the same product and returning two of them.

 By now you've probably figured out that if implemented correctly, the benefits of a free returns policy generally displace the negative side effects it may cause.